CUASAS/pixel-gantry-control/Scripts/TFPXModules/README.md

 # TFPX Module Assembly Scripts

 This folder contains scripts to be used in the commissioning process and practice of TFPX module assembly.

-TODO: Add brief description of each script and instructions if needed.
+## RD53A Assembly for HDI to Single 2x2 Sensor ROC